In This Article

 The cold and dryness of winter are the primary aggravators of vata.
 Most of us experience these vata imbalances as sleepiness, worry, an exacerbation of dry skin, stiff joints, occasional constipation, and dry sinuses–which can all result in compromised immunity.

 The process of oleation, or using ghee, in Ayurvedic cleansing, is not only used as a detox agent, collecting toxic material and helping us flush it out, but also as a restorative process for the intestinal lining and the microbiome, which supports a whopping 70 percent of our immune response.

-The intestinal track, which is the main target of our Ayurvedic Short Home Cleanse, is considered the seat of vata and the nervous system.
-Ghee has the highest food source of butyric acid, which is the main driver of a healthy gut lining, gut microbes, and immunity.
+The intestinal tract, which is the main target of our Ayurvedic Short Home Cleanse, is considered the seat of vata and the nervous system.
+Ghee is the highest food source of butyric acid, which is the main driver of a healthy gut lining, gut microbes, and immunity.